sigma-s/100-Days-of-Code/log.md

 # 100 Days Of Code with MightyJoeW

 Hello World!
 You are about to witness the beginning of an epic 100-day coding journey: A story that great sages will pass down from generation to generation.
-This quest will feature a potpourri unfiltered joy, unrivaled pain, and unexpected epiphanies.
+This quest will feature a potpourri of unfiltered joy, unrivaled pain, and unexpected epiphanies.

 Some moments, I will be the smartest man alive.
 Others moments, I will be a stupid idiot.
 But each day, I will be a valiant warrior, fighting to develop and perfect the skills necessary to evolve into a true beast on the keys.